sunilramjali/credit_assessment/README.md

 yhp_credit_assessment/
 ├── credit_dbt/              <- run all dbt commands from here
 │   ├── models/
-│   │   ├── staging/         <- clean the raw data
+│   │   ├── staging/
-│   │   ├── intermediate/    <- join the tables
+│   │   ├── intermediate/
-│   │   └── marts/           <- the tables you use
+│   │   └── marts/
-│   ├── tests/               <- checks that span whole tables
+│   ├── tests/               <- table-level checks
-│   ├── macros/              <- reusable SQL snippets
+│   ├── macros/
-│   ├── profiles.yml         <- database connection settings
+│   ├── profiles.yml         <- connection settings
-│   ├── dbt_project.yml      <- project settings
+│   ├── dbt_project.yml
-│   └── credit.duckdb        <- the built database (not in git)
+│   └── credit.duckdb        <- built database (not in git)
-├── data/                    <- the source SQLite file (not in git) ├── exploration/             <- notebook used to explore the raw data ├── exports/                 <- scripts that write the CSVs, and the CSVs ├── modelling/               <- Part 2
+├── data/                    <- source SQLite file (not in git) ├── exploration/             <- profiling notebook
+├── exports/                 <- export scripts and the CSVs ├── modelling/               <- Part 2
 │   ├── yhp_credit_classification.ipynb   <- 2a: will it lose money?
 │   ├── yhp_credit_regression.ipynb       <- 2b: how much?
 │   ├── inference.py                      <- score a loan by loan_id
-│   ├── export_predictions.py             <- writes the results to CSV
+│   ├── export_predictions.py             <- model results to CSV
-│   ├── artifacts/                        <- the fitted models
+│   ├── artifacts/                        <- fitted models
-│   ├── predictions/                      <- the model results
+│   ├── predictions/                      <- model results
-│   └── ml_methodology.md    <- why each modelling decision was made
+│   └── ml_methodology.md                 <- modelling decisions and reasoning
+├── part1_credit_risk_analysis.pdf
 ├── requirements.txt
 └── README.md
 ```

-Every `.sql` model has a `.yml` file beside it describing what each column
+Every `.sql` model has a `.yml` beside it documenting each column and the tests
-means and which tests it must pass.
-If you want to know what a column is, read
+it must pass.
-the `.yml` — that is what it is for.

 ---

-## Part 2 — the prediction model
+## Part 2 — the models

-Part 2 is two models, one for each half of the question a lender asks.
+Two models, one for each half of the question.

 | Notebook | Question | Target | Loans used |
 |---|---|---|---|
 | `yhp_credit_classification.ipynb` | Will this loan lose money? | `is_loss` | all 10,000 |
 | `yhp_credit_regression.ipynb` | How much will it lose? | `loss_amount` | the 2,232 that lost something |

-Multiplied together they give **expected loss per loan**, in money:
+Their product is expected loss per loan, in USD:

 ```
 expected loss  =  P(loss)  x  average loss when it happens